Introduction

 If you want to assert a truth, first make sure it’s not an opinion that you desperately want to be true.

 Apart from that, people believe in quite different gods: Single gods, multiple gods, good gods or evil gods.
-Some people also believe in ghosts and witches.
-As Charles Darwin argued: If we want to take the belief of the majority as the truth, we should all believe in evil spirits, as the belief in such spirits is much more widespread than the belief in a loving god.
+Indeed, if we want to take the belief of the majority as the truth, we should all believe in evil spirits, as the belief in such spirits is much more widespread than the belief in a loving god.

 Truth is not something to be decided by votes.